-GA: Graduate Attributes
+\GA: Graduate Attributes

-Students enrolled in one of the educational programs for leading graduate schools, namely the Tokyo Tech Academy for Leadership (ToTAL) or the Tokyo Tech Academy for Convergence of Materials and Informatics (TAC-MI), may be offered courses recognized as equivalent to Career Development Courses besides those listed as such in the "Liberal Arts and Basic Science Courses" in the Guide to Graduate Education and International Graduate Program.
+Students enrolled in one of the educational programs for leading graduate schools, namely the Tokyo Tech Academy for Leadership (ToTAL) or WISE Programs, may be offered courses recognized as equivalent to Career Development Courses besides those listed as such in the "Liberal Arts and Basic Science Courses" in the Guide to Graduate Education and International Graduate Program.
 For details about available courses or completion requirements, please refer to the Study Guide of the Academy that offers the relevant program.